sidstar007/Algorithms/README.md

 # Algorithms

-This repositry contains some of the algorithm codes (mostly Dynamic Programming and Backtracking) new algorithms would be added soon.
+This repositry contains some common algorithm codes in c and c++.